 Railroads also support Operation Lifesaver Inc. (OLI), a non-profit public safety education and awareness organization dedicated to eliminating risky behavior around rail tracks and crossings.
 OLI reaches millions of people each year through safety presentations, training sessions, social media and special events held nationwide.
 OLI maintains a host of online safety tools available for parents, photographers, bus drivers, new drivers, bikers and the list goes on.
 OLI, together with freight, passenger, commuter railroads and federal safety agencies, launched the “See Tracks?
-Think Train!” public safety campaign and last year OLI inaugurated National Rail Safety Week.
+Think Train!” public safety campaign and in 2017, OLI inaugurated National Rail Safety Week.

 Railroads and their safety partners are becoming increasingly creative in making sure their safety messages are seen and heard.
 To attract the attention of young sports enthusiasts, OLI in Canada provides free virtual reality training to first responders as well as an immersive “Look.
 Listen.
 Live” campaign, which viscerally shows the dangers of unsafe rail behavior.
 Thanks to efforts like these, collisions and incidents involving pedestrians, vehicles and trains have declined in recent years.
 Railroads will continue their many efforts to promote safe behavior around rail tracks and crossings to reduce these incidents, but they cannot do it alone; we all have a role to play.